darokun/R-sessions/_posts/core-samples/2015-11-02-RStudio session.md

 You may write anything you want in this script file, and RStudio will ignore it until you run that line of code.

 The second step I always recommend to do, is to tell R and RStudio where to look for files in your own computer.
 This process is called "Setting the Working Directory", and we can use the function `setwd()`.
 In order to do this, you may want to use a similar line of code to this one when working from the computers in Kursraum 5:

 ```
 setwd("/usr281/ben/msc15xx/rest_of_your_path")
 ```

 Where:

 * `setwd()` is the 'set working directory' function,

-* `msc15xx` is your personal msc number (write `phd15xx` if you're a PhD-CIH student, and replace the last two x's by your own number,),
+* `msc15xx` is your personal msc number (write `phd15xx` if you're a PhD-CIH student, and replace the last two x's by your own number),

 * and `rest_of_your_path` refers to all the folders and subfolders that you have before getting to the one where your data are located at.

 **Note: The path should be enclosed in quotation marks to work!**

 If you're working on a mac computer, your path might look something like this:

 ```
 setwd("~/Documents/rest_of_your_folders")
 ```

 Where `~` represents your User name (you don't need to write your name, the `~` sign is enough), and `Documents` could be some other folder (like your `Desktop`, `Dropbox` folder, etc.).

 If you're working on Windows, the path might look like this:

 ```
 setwd("c:/docs/mydir")
 ```

 And, as usual, **be sure to change all of your folders according to your own computer's architecture and configuration!!!**.

 In order to run a command such as `setwd()`, you can either go to the Run button located in the upper right corner of the R Script subscreen, or press cmd+Enter on a mac (or ctrl+Enter on Windows):